bbauska/Coursera-Bootstrap/readme.md

 that, that older file will now be checked out into my current working directory.

-Going to my Visual Studio Code, you\'ll now notice that my index.html file has reverted to the previous working so, the change that I made before the third commit it is now gone.
+Going to my Visual Studio Code, you&apos;ll now notice that my index.html file has reverted to the previous working so, the change that I made before the third commit it is now gone.

 My index.html file has been restored to its state at the end of the second commit.

-Now, at the command line, if I try git status, you\'ll notice that this index.html file which was reverted to what it was at the end of the second commit, it has now already been staged.
+Now, at the command line, if I try git status, you&apos;ll notice that this index.html file which was reverted to what it was at the end of the second commit, it has now already been staged.

-Using this git checkout, we\'ll pull out an older version of the file, and then replace what is in the current directory, and then it\'ll also check it into the staging area.
+Using this git checkout, we&apos;ll pull out an older version of the file, and then replace what is in the current directory, and then it&apos;ll also check it into the staging area.

 Now if I do that and then I realize that this is what I want, I can simply do another commit at this point.
 And then that file can be committed as the fourth commit.

-But suppose I don\'t like this, I want to double to back to the index.html file at the end of the third commit then all I can do is say git reset, HEAD and index.html.
+But suppose I don&apos;t like this, I want to double to back to the index.html file at the end of the third commit then all I can do is say git reset, HEAD and index.html.